 Hung took on a role of translator and transporter, taking me to the hospital on his motorbike for a tetanus shot and then, when the doctor asked why I needed one, ignored my reply (which was “well, I don’t know MAYBE THE RUSTY GRATE I SLICED MY FOOT WITH?”) and politely explained in Vietnamese that it was a necessity.)
 All this to say: river water + open wound = bad idea, so I delayed my trip.

 I took Thanh Buoi as my bus company because my online research made it clear that it would get me there faster.
 Logically this meant that the bus would be speeding.
 Illogically, the bus driver decided to drag race with a truck for part of the trip there, prompting me to do something I have never done before: text a friend to say “If I don’t text you in one hour, I died in bus crash somewhere in the outskirts of Saigon.”
 Please do let the record reflect that the Thanh Buoi staff was the friendliest, most polite bus staff ever.
 Notwithstanding the cheer, the fear of dying part was my lasting impression.
 Do yourselves a favour and take the Futa Travel (orange bus) instead.
+I also recommend Futa for my Mui Ne guide.
 It may take you longer, but safety records indicate that it will get you there in one piece.